What is dry needling?

 It is recommended to give strenuous exercise or high impact activity a break immediately following your dry needling treatment to allow the body to rest and recover, and to maximise the benefits of the treatment.

-If you have any musculoskeletal conditions or symptoms you feel may benefit from dry needling, give our friendly reception team a call on 43239100 or book online to secure an appointment with our Podiatrist Rachel.
+If you have any musculoskeletal conditions or symptoms you feel may benefit from dry needling, give our friendly reception team a call on 43239100 or BOOK ONLINE HERE to secure an appointment with our Podiatrist Rachel.